backchris/ACM-Research-coding-challenge-22F/README.md

 5.)
 Import modules needed for visualization

 6.)
-Visualize distribution of each price range
+Visualize distribution of each price range (this is incldued in PriceDist.png)

 7.)
-Now lets use a scatterplot to see if there is any correlation between price and customer satisfaction!
+Now lets use a scatterplot to see if there is any correlation between price and customer satisfaction (this is included in priceVSrating.png)

 Conclusion: